Asian Studies (Research)

-Once your registration with Leiden University is complete and you have received your Student Identity Number, log in name and password, you will be able to enroll online for all courses (and later for exams) through uSis.
-See for more information the item "Course registration" in the course descriptions.
-You may also want to have a look at this tutorial video.
+Once your enrolment with Leiden University is complete and you have received your Student Identity Number, log in name and password, you will be able to enroll online for all courses (and later for exams) through MYStudyMap.
+You may also want to have a look at this FAQ.To make sure your register for the right (version of the) course, make sure to read the item "Course registration" in the course descriptions.

 General information on the programme is available at the Asian Studies (research) (MA) website.
 You will have to log in the first time you visit this page.
 Once you have done this your cookies will enable you to enter this page further without problems.